 2. The unattractive one

-Fortunately finding a new role isn’t based on good looks, else a lot of us who are very successful in our careers wouldn’t have had a look in!
+Fortunately finding a new job isn’t based on good looks, else a lot of us who are very successful in our careers wouldn’t have had a look in!
 Yet in all seriousness, the more attractive you look on paper or online in terms of your experience, your presence online, the layout of your CV, your achievements (credentials) the more likely a company will want to see you.
 For example, having lots of Twitter followers on a work Twitter account, a strong presence online can add to the desirability created from your CV.
 When someone becomes famous they often appear more desirable as others want to associate themselves with them.

 3. The one who has slept around a bit